-- Added support for training messages as spam via Herald (version 2.1.2 and later), a notification plug-in for Apple Mail. - When sorting spam messages by color in Apple Mail, you can now use Grey as a synonym for Gray. - The score script command has a new auto training parameter that can be used to override the setting in the preferences on a case-by-case basis.
-This might be useful, for example, if you're writing an AppleScript to triage messages that have already been classified, and you just want to get SpamSieve's opinion without having to make any corrections. - Adjusted the drone AppleScripts so that they're easier to troubleshoot. - If Apple Mail gives SpamSieve empty data for a message, the plug-in now assumes the message is good and does not pass it on to SpamSieve for analysis. - Added support for Growl notifications via GNTP (requires Mac OS X 10.7 or later). - SpamSieve is better at handling file permission errors. - SpamSieve is better at handling errors when running helper tools. - Improved SpamSieve's ability to still function when the application package is damaged. - Added the AddStandardRules esoteric preference, which lets you prevent SpamSieve from creating its built-in blocklist and whitelist rules if you prefer to manage the rules yourself. - Fixed a bug that could reduce SpamSieve's filtering accuracy for some messages with attached files. - Made various improvements to the documentation. - Updated the German localization.
+- SpamSieve is better at handling file permission errors. - SpamSieve is better at handling errors when running helper tools. - Improved SpamSieve's ability to still function when the application package is damaged. - Added the AddStandardRules esoteric preference, which lets you prevent SpamSieve from creating its built-in blocklist and whitelist rules if you prefer to manage the rules yourself. - Fixed a bug that could reduce SpamSieve's filtering accuracy for some messages with attached files. - Made various improvements to the documentation. - Updated the German localization.

-- Improved compatibility with pre-release versions of Mac OS X. - Added support for Postbox 3.0. - Added support for $\text{Growl}^{147}$ 1.3. - Made various changes to improve SpamSieve's filtering accuracy. - The Exclude my addresses feature now lets you specify additional addresses via Terminal, if you don't want to clutter your "Me" card in Address Book. - The Apple Mail plug-in installer is more resilient to permissions errors. - Added example of using colored flags to sort spam messages in Apple Mail by spamminess. - Added some logging to detect obscure errors when loading SpamSieve's Apple Mail plug-in. - Improved the French localization.
+- Improved compatibility with pre-release versions of Mac OS X. - Added support for Postbox 3.0. - Added support for Growl 1.3. - Made various changes to improve SpamSieve's filtering accuracy. - The Exclude my addresses feature now lets you specify additional addresses via Terminal, if you don't want to clutter your "Me" card in Address Book. - The Apple Mail plug-in installer is more resilient to permissions errors. - Added example of using colored flags to sort spam messages in Apple Mail by spamminess. - Added some logging to detect obscure errors when loading SpamSieve's Apple Mail plug-in. - Improved the French localization.

 - Improved compatibility with pre-release versions of Mac OS X. - Made various changes to improve SpamSieve's filtering accuracy. - SpamSieve now runs as a 64-bit application on Mac OS X 10.7 Lion.
 This allows for faster launch times and reduced overall system memory use if you are running exclusively 64-bit applications.
 It also prevents problems caused by buggy input manager haxies.
-You can use the Finder's Get Info window to set SpamSieve to run in 32-bit mode if you want to play classic Mac OS notification sounds or to reduce the memory use of SpamSieve itself.
+You can use the Finder's Get Info window to set SpamSieve to run in 32-bit mode if you want to play classic Mac OS notification sounds or to reduce the memory use of SpamSieve itself. - When training an Apple Mail message in the Spam mailbox as good, SpamSieve is now better able to match it up with the proper inbox. - Offloaded more PDF processing to the helper tool so that SpamSieve itself doesn't crash if you receive a message with a corrupt PDF attachment. - Made the Apple Mail plug-in installer more robust and better at reporting errors. - An error finding the built-in copy of SpamSieve's Eudora plug-in will no longer prevent SpamSieve from launching, unless it actually needs to install the plug-in. - Entourage is supposed to create the Entourage Script Menu Items folder, but for extra robustness SpamSieve will now create it if it's missing. - If SpamSieve's PDF reader detects that the CTLoader input manager is loaded, it now logs a warning that this may cause SpamSieve to hang.